Fentanyl Quiz

 Correct

-Most professionals can’t tell the difference between real and fake pills without chemical lab testing.
+Most professionals can’t tell the difference between real and counterfeit pills without chemical lab testing.

 Source: Study: One-Fifth of Young Adults Have Tried Prescription Drugs Off-Script | Get Smart About Drugs